Coloniality of Infrastructure - Huda Tayob - Transnational Practices of Care and Refusal

 Black Infrastructures

-Taking seriously the narrations and narratives of refugees themselves is a methodological and epistemological position to recognize forms of subaltern spatial knowledge and a radically different archive.
-Following Katherine McKittrick, understanding these networks as black infrastructures recognizes the way that colonial and racial violences “shape, but do not wholly define, black worlds.”13 For AbdouMaliq Simone, Black Urbanism similarly has the potential to draw the lives and spaces of displaced African populations out of the periphery.14 Recognizing these networks of narration and physical sites as Black infrastructures enables a view of the centrality of these spaces to the marginalized populations who inhabit these sites, while acknowledging ongoing and durable precarity.
-This is an infrastructure of care which enables us to understand a “black sense of space” beyond the repeated suffering and violated black body.
-It is an idea as much as a physical network enabling the circulation of goods, people, and narrations.
+Taking seriously the narrations and narratives of refugees themselves is a methodological and epistemological position aimed at recognizing forms of subaltern spatial knowledge and creating a radically different archive.
+Following Katherine McKittrick, understanding these networks as black infrastructures recognizes the way that colonial and racial violences “shape, but do not wholly define, black worlds.”13 For AbdouMaliq Simone, Black Urbanism similarly has the potential to draw the lives and spaces of displaced African populations out of the periphery.14 Recognizing networks of narration and physical sites as Black infrastructures enables an appreciation of the centrality of these spaces to the marginalized populations who inhabit them, while also acknowledging ongoing and durable precarity.
+This is an infrastructure of care that enables us to understand a “black sense of space” beyond the repeated suffering and violation of the black body.
+Black infrastructure is an idea as much as a physical network enabling the circulation of goods, people, and narrations.

-These lodges and associated Somali malls might be the first point of entry for new arrivals; a temporary space for those passing through or the site for ongoing caring of families.
-They point to spaces that are not reducible to or exhausted by mechanisms of control and violence.15 Lodges illustrate that beyond each of them offering a temporary home, they exist in relation to each other.
+The lodges and associated Somali malls might be the first point of entry for new arrivals; a temporary space for those passing through or the site for ongoing life and care.
+They represent spaces that are not reducible to or exhausted by mechanisms of control and violence.15 Beyond offering a temporary home, lodges exist in relation to each other.
 They symbolize refuge, yet are simultaneously material spaces tied into histories of colonial planning, refugee policies, and the ongoing racialization of migration.
-Within these spaces, refugee populations negotiate the deep unequal terrains of global capital and global mobility, while remaining active within a precarious politics of care.16 Displaced populations assemble new spatial and material nodes as a way of overcoming formal exclusion, and these black infrastructures constitute material and narrative spaces of refusal and recognition.
+Within these spaces, refugee populations negotiate the deep, unequal terrains of global capital and global mobility while remaining active within a precarious politics of care.16 Displaced populations assemble new spatial and material nodes as a way of overcoming formal exclusion, and these black infrastructures constitute material and narrative spaces of refusal and recognition.
 They are sites of resistance against quiet and dispersed everyday suffering, offering instead spaces of sociability and support that extend across national borders.

-Care is overwhelmingly understood in relation to female social reproduction, operating as both undervalued in relation to wider society and highly gendered.
-These intimate spaces of daily lives lived in densely packed interiors can be understood as infrastructures, enabling livelihoods in the context of ongoing precarity.
+Care is overwhelmingly understood in relation to female social reproduction; as such, it is both undervalued and highly gendered.
+Yet the intimate spaces of daily life can be understood as infrastructures, enabling livelihoods in the context of ongoing precarity.
 The interior offers an infrastructure for survival and care, made by refugees themselves, against a hostile world beyond.
-This is not to suggest that it is possible to separate practices of care from systemic inequality and existing power structures, but rather looks to how people forge lives in the contexts of precarity.
-Somali malls and similar spaces offer vital infrastructures for “enduring precarious worlds.”18 Adopting a feminist ethics of care is therefore both a set of strategies for studying space and approach for listening to how marginalized populations live with precarity and entangled spatial histories.
-Listening is a key act to recognizing the transgressive role of narrative for those in subaltern positions, where the story contains both the idea and the spatial model.
+This is not to suggest that it is possible to separate practices of care from systemic inequality and existing power structures, but rather is a way to understand how people forge lives in the contexts of precarity.
+Somali malls and similar spaces offer vital infrastructures for “enduring precarious worlds.”18 Adopting a feminist ethics of care is therefore both a set of strategies for studying space and an approach for listening to how marginalized populations live with precarity and in entangled spatial histories.
+Listening is key to recognizing the transgressive role of narrative for those in subaltern positions, where the story contains both the idea and the spatial model.
 The repeated refrain acts as a form of spatial knowledge to reinforce, construct, and engender particular kinds of spaces.
-They offer networks of support and possibility while remaining inherently precarious.
+They offer networks of support and possibility despite remaining inherently precarious.

 Notes